rbroderi/drakkenheim/content/Sessions/Road to Drakkenheim/Leaving Port_PRIVATE.md

 	- One is middle age man ([[Queen's men]])
 - Meet [[Emma Crowe]] at town "gate"
 	- She offers to give a tour for 1 GP.
+		- Melvin the Inquisitive Bard, couldn’t resist poking at magical oddities.
+When he strummed a broken lute near a gargoyle, it sang a mournful ballad about its lost love.
+Melvin wept, hugged the gargoyle, and promptly turned to stone.
+Now they’re a duet forever.
+		- Sir Reginald, seeking liquid courage, downed a random vial.
+It turned him invisible—but only to himself.
+He wandered Drakkenheim, bumping into walls, shouting, “Who dares challenge Sir Reginald?”.. gnoll's made short work of him.
+		- Daffodil the Druid transformed into a pigeon to scout.
+Unfortunately, she forgot the reverse spell.
+Now she coos atop a broken tower, reminiscing about her human days.
+		- Warlock Wilbur sought power.
+A demon offered it—for a price.
+Wilbur’s soul now resides in a cobblestone, which occasionally whispers, “You should’ve read contract.”
+		- Necromancer Niles fancied himself a culinary artist.
+He raised skeletons to serve at his eerie dinner parties.
+One evening, he animated the wrong recipe book.
+The guests devoured each other, and Niles muttered, “Well, that’s one way to achieve bone broth.”
+		- Grunk the Barbarian flexed his muscles at a murky puddle.
+It rippled menacingly.
+Grunk roared, “Fight me!”
+The puddle absorbed him.
+Now it’s the most hydrated barbarian in history.
+		- Alchemist Alaric aimed for romance.
+His potion caused infatuation—with inanimate objects.
+Drakkenheim’s lampposts have never felt more desired.

 ### Points of interest
 [[Emberwood -Labeled.jpg]]